birkoss/mtg-tracker/README.md

 - Support up to 8 players

+- iPad support

 ## TODO Next Release

-- branch: more_players
+## TODO

-  - More than 4 players
+- More than 6 players
-    - Missing Settings Buttons
   - When the trackers are hidden
     - Find a way to allow the other trackers

-## TODO

-- iPad support
-  - Allow tracker for more players ?

 - Logs & History
   - Add a new log when new game